EcoExtreML/zampy/README.md

 First, you need to be a registered user on *CDS* via the [registration page](https://cds.climate.copernicus.eu/user/register?destination=%2F%23!%2Fhome).

-Before submitting any request with `zampy`, please configure your zampy config file and put your `cdsapi` credentials in `zampy_config.yml`.
-Here is a short [instruction](https://cds.climate.copernicus.eu/api-how-to) about how to find your CDS API key (you can skip the steps related to `.cdsapirc` as we save them in `zampy_config.yml`.)
+Before submitting any request with `zampy`, please configure your zampy config file `zampy_config.yml` and put your `cdsapi` credentials in `zampy_config.yml`.
+Here is a short [instruction](https://cds.climate.copernicus.eu/api-how-to) about how to find your CDS API key.
+You can skip the steps related to `.cdsapirc` and instead create `zampy_config.yml` file under your _*user home*_/.config directory i.e. `~/.config/zampy/zampy_config.yml`.
+Then, add the key as:

-You need to create this file under your -*user's home*-/.config directory: `~/.config/zampy/zampy_config.yml`, and should contain the following:

 ```yaml
 cdsapi: